-We take a look at the different weight classes within men’s and women’s boxing and explain exactly what weigh-ins and rehydration clauses entail.
+We take a look at the different weight classes within men’s and women’s boxing and explain the stipulations in place for KSI v Tommy Fury in October.

 A weight division represents a weight limit for boxers wishing to compete in a fight.